Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Research Questions

 \section{Research Questions}

-Taking inspiration from past research and some of the approaches listed in Section~\ref{sec:background}, our work focuses on evaluating the presence and magnitude of the cliff effect in textual and visual representation styles among researchers trained in statistical analysis.
-Our main goals were to investigate \begin{itemize} \item whether the cliff effect can be reduced by using different visual representation styles instead of textual information and \item how researchers' opinions on, and preferences between, different representation styles differ. \end{itemize}
+Taking inspiration from some of the approaches listed in Section~\ref{sec:background}, our work aims to evaluate the presence and magnitude of the cliff effect in textual and visual representation styles among researchers trained in statistical analysis.
+Our main goals were to investigate \begin{itemize} \item whether the cliff effect can be reduced by using different visual representations instead of textual information and \item how researchers' opinions on, and preferences between, different representation styles differ. \end{itemize}

-More specifically, we were interested in whether the previously documented cliff effect in scientific reporting is reduced when the textual representation with explicit \pvalue is replaced with a traditional visualization of CI, and whether more complex visualization styles for the CI reduce the cliff effect in comparison with classic CI visualization.
+More specifically, we were interested in whether the previously documented cliff effect in scientific reporting is reduced when the textual representation with explicit \pvalue\ is replaced with a traditional visualization of CI, and whether more complex visualization styles for the CI reduce the cliff effect.
 Regarding the former question, in line with previous research~\cite{Lai:2010:DT, Hoekstra:2012:CIMD}, we expected to find that CIs would not reduce the cliff effect, whereas regarding the latter question our hypothesis was that more complex visualization styles could reduce the cliff effect.

 As our interest was in scientific reporting, we limited our sample to researchers with an understanding and use of statistics unlikely to be present with lay-people, and focused on static visualizations applicable in traditional scientific publications.

-Our study is related to the work by Correll and Gleicher~\cite{correll-gleicher-2014} in that we study similar visualization techniques but with a focus on different target populations and research questions.
-Like us, Belia \etal~\cite{Belia:2005:RMC} focused on the understanding of statistical results by researchers (in their case restricted to medicine and psychology).
-While we focus on the cliff effect across different visualization styles, their focus was on defining the threshold of statistical significance from classic representations of error bars in comparisons between multiple samples.
+While researchers are more familiar with confidence intervals and other statistical concepts, experts' interpretations can still exhibit various implicit biases and errors due to field's conventions and obtained education (see, e.g, \cite{McCurdy2018}).
+However, instead of studying the differences in various subgroups of scientific community, our interest is more about an "average researcher".